ai-core-tools/hsu-docs/system/make/best-practices.md

-# HSU Universal Makefile System - Best Practices
+# HSU Make System - Best Practices

-Guidelines and recommendations for optimal use of the HSU Universal Makefile System.
+Guidelines and recommendations for optimal use of the HSU Make System.

 ## 🎯 **Core Principles**